Fixed vs Variable Mortgage in 2026 — Which Is Better Right Now?

 There is no universally correct answer to fixed vs variable — any advisor who tells you otherwise is oversimplifying.
 The right choice depends on your financial cushion, risk tolerance, likelihood of breaking the mortgage early, and view on the direction of rates.

-What the math does show clearly in 2026: variable rates have a meaningful starting advantage of approximately 0.64% over 5-year fixed rates, the BOC is on hold with no rate hikes anticipated in the near term, and variable penalties are dramatically lower than fixed penalties for borrowers who may need flexibility.
+What the math does show in April 2026: typical variable rates have a starting advantage of roughly 0.3–0.4% over typical 5-year fixed rates (illustrative — your actual spread depends on lender and borrower profile), the BOC has been on hold at 2.25% since March 2026, and variable penalties are typically dramatically lower than fixed IRD penalties for borrowers who may need flexibility.

 For borrowers who prioritize certainty and are near their qualifying limit, fixed rates remain the right choice.
 For borrowers with financial flexibility who value the lower starting rate and penalty protection, variable makes a strong case in the current environment.
 Check current lender rates on ClearKey's rate tracker and compare payment scenarios with the amortization calculator.